shaunc11/Entra-ID-Lab/README.md

 - `sales.kyle` → User Admin

 **Why This Is a Problem**
-Unscoped privileges introduce lateral attack potential—if one user is compromised, the attacker gains high-value access to apps, users, or cloud policies.
+Unscoped privileges introduce lateral attack potential if one user is compromised, the attacker gains high-value access to apps, users, or cloud policies.

 **Remediation**
 - Created custom RBAC roles using “least privilege” principles